 Kirat received his Master’s degree in physical therapy from Loma Linda University in Southern California in 2009.
 He is a Geriatric Enhanced Modality(GEM) clinical specialist with Aegis Therapies overlooking facilities in the states of Virginia and Maryland.
 He is also a certified wound care trainer and a bronze level clinical leader within the company which is spread over 37 states.
 Currently he is also a member of the Wound Council for Golden Living, as a representative of the therapy services.
 He received his lymphedema certification from the Academy of Lymphatic Studies in 2012 and his wound care certification in 2013 from the National Alliance of Wound Care (NAWC).
 Kirat has been an active member of the APTA and state chapter since 2012 and the clinical electrophysiology and wound care since 2014.
 He is also an active member of the NLN (National Lymphedema Network).
 He received his LANA certification in 2014.
 He is actively involved in the training and education in regards to lymphedema in the USA and currently attempting to take the education to India.
 He joined the Academy as an assistant instructor (instructor in training) in August 2014 and became a certified instructor in January 2015.

 Mrs. Kablan graduated from Hacettepe University (Turkey), SBF, Department of Physiotherapy and Rehabilitation in 1998.
-She completed her Master Science studies in the field of Exercise Physiology at Middle East Technical University in 2004.
+She completed her Master Science studies in the field of Exercise Physiology at Middle East Technical University in 2004, and also her doctorate (PhD) studies in the field of Sports Health at Marmara University in 2018.
 With the training she received from Foeldi School in 2008, she became a Certified Lymphedema Therapist and began working in this field.
 Mrs. Kablan received additional training, including "How to Take Measurements for Compression Garments" from BSN-Jobst Institute in 2009 and "Advanced Wound Management" from Lohmann & Raucher Institute in 2010.
 In 2015, she completed "Wound Care and Compression Therapy in Venous Ulcers" from Jobst Academy Turkey and the Complete Lymphedema Certification (MLD/CDT) course from the Academy of Lymphatic Studies in the United States.
 Also in 2015, she began her instructor training for the Academy of Lymphatic Studies.
 She became a certified instructor for the Academy and began teaching in Turkey in 2016.
 Having fulfilled studies intensely with the lymphatic and phlebolithic patient groups since 2007, she has gained a competent clinical experience in this field as well.
-She is currently working as a lecturer at The Marmara University and still continues to work on her doctorate (PhD) studies at the same University.
+She is currently working as a Asst.
+Prof. Dr. at Health Sciences University.

 David is a graduate of Grand Valley State University and obtained his physical therapy licensure in the State of Michigan in 1997.
 His career began at Gerber Memorial Hospital in the rural setting of Newaygo County, Michigan in outpatient orthopedics.
 In 2005, David ventured into entrepreneurship by starting his own outpatient physical therapy clinic, Living Hope Physical Therapy.
 He continues to practice at this location.
 David has studied many orthopedic manual modalities, including myofascial release, positional release therapy, muscle energy techniques, craniosacral therapy, and various approaches to joint mobilizations of the spine, pelvis, and extremities.
 While working at Gerber Memorial Hospital, the need for a lymphedema therapist became apparent, and he initially pursued his training through the Upledger Institute, studying the Chikly method of complete decongestive therapy.
 He developed a lymphedema treatment program for the hospital after accomplishing his LLCC certification.
 David began teaching for the International Alliance of Healthcare Educators in 2005 and taught various Lymph Drainage Therapy courses.
 During this time he authored a case study of the effects of Lymph Drainage Therapy on Bell’s Palsy, which was published in the Advance for Physical Therapists.
 In 2013, David pursued further studies in complete decongestive therapy through the Academy of Lymphatic Studies and successfully completed the CLT certification.
 David is also a credentialed MDT practitioner since 2014 after completion of his studies in McKenzie Diagnosis and Therapy.
 He is the author of "Manual Lymphatic Techniques for the Orthopedic Manual Therapist" published in 2016.
 Also in 2016, he became a certified instructor for the Academy of Lymphatic Studies.